 Step-By-Step Texturing Process in The 3D World

-The step-by-step texturing process in the 3D world involves meticulous steps.
+The step-by-step process of texturing in the 3D animation involves the following steps:

-• Mesh cleanup and optimization will then ensure a consistent foundation for the textures.
+- Mesh cleanup and optimisation will then ensure a consistent foundation for the textures.

-• The vignette phase uses layering, brushwork, and stenciling techniques to add depth and complexity.
+- The vignette phase uses layering, brushwork, and stencilling techniques to add depth and complexity.

 Ultimately, modifying and enhancing textures helps achieve the desired level of realism or stylization, resulting in a vivid and visually appealing 3D experience